Paper: Cold Nuclear Matter Effect on the Inclusive $J/\psi$ Production in p+Au Collisions at $\sqrt{s_\text{NN}}$ = 200 GeV with

 Fig. 4 RpAu

-Caption: IInclusive J/ψ→e+e− RpAu compared to the J/ψ→μ+μ− RpAu as well as the RAA in 0-20% central Au+Au collisions at the same √sNN, and comparison on RpAu between STAR J/ψ RpAu measurements via dielectron and dimuon channel with various model calculations.
-The representation of uncertainties and bin width is identical to Fig. 2, with the exception of correlated uncertainties between pT bins are represented by the boxes of the corresponding color around unity.
+Caption: Inclusive J/ψ→e+e RpAu compared to the J/ψ→μ+μ RpAu, as well as the RAA in 0-20% central Au+Au collisions at the same √(sNN).
+The second panel shows comparison of the J/ψ RpAu measurements for the dielectron and dimuon channels with various model calculations.
+The representation of uncertainties and bin width is identical to Fig. 2, except that uncertainties correlated between pT bins are represented by the boxes of the corresponding color around unity.

 Plot: